Did you log your volunteer hours yet?

 Join Skot Latona, Manager of South Platte Park, for an interactive morning on the basics of resource communication: crafting a clear message, adapting to your audience, making it engaging, and inspiring action.

-These skills come in handy no matter how you volunteer, whether you're supporting an event, leading a field trip, tending the garden, or connecting with community members.
+These skills are useful whether you’re helping at an event, leading a field trip, working in the garden, or chatting with community members.

 Volunteer Resources